ado-san/gatsby-starter-netlify-cms-new/src/pages/blog/2019-09-20-ğ1-june-a-free-and-eco-friendly-crypto-money-̲̅-̲̅-̲̅1-̲̅-̲̅.md

   - g1
   - blockchain
 ---
-The crypto-money G1 is based technically on the blockchain but without the ecological aberration roofOfWork and on the Relative Theory of Money (TRM) published by S. Laborde (here : https://en.trm.creationmonetaire.info/) in english).
+The crypto-money G1 is based technically on the blockchain but without the ecological aberration ProofOfWork and on the Relative Theory of Money (TRM) published by S. Laborde (here : https://en.trm.creationmonetaire.info/) in english.

 ![june](/img/june-image.jpg "june")